pedrorenan/python-diagrams/README.md

 <h3  align="center">

-A Python Diagrams example to generate cloud systems architecture diagrams, beautiful, typing few code lines and using Remote-Containers VSCode extension.
+A Python Diagrams example to be used as a guide to generate cloud systems architecture diagrams.
+Making them visually appealing, typing few lines of code and using the Remote-Containers VSCode extension.

 </h3>